 As we know, normal aging causes many physical elderly issues that contribute to falling.
 Many of these, however, can be controlled.
 Dad's doctor went over some of the most common physical issues causing falls in elderly with us:

 The environment is a huge factor in causing falls in elderly, yet most of them could have be eliminated ahead of time; or at least later.
 So it is very important to check your home or that of your loved one.
 We had thoroughly prepared our home for Dad, yet it did happen anyway.
 Here are some of the most common problems in one's surroundings:

 Falls in elderly can be decreased and controlled a great deal just by dealing with the possible issues above.
 (See our page on Care For Elderly In Home - Tips and Ideas).
 But it won't be totally perfect, as we certainly found out.
-This may seem like a long list, but it is largely common sense.
-You will have your own ideas to add.
+When you read our page, I'm sure you'll have your own ideas to add too.

 The bottom line is, the more cleared out, simplified and clearly marked the environment is, the better.
-And coupled with plenty of sturdy and supportive areas to grab and hold on to -- around furniture, stairs, and transfer areas particularly.
+And couple that with plenty of sturdy and supportive areas to grab and hold on to -- around furniture, stairs, and transfer areas particularly.

 Most falls in elderly, although they may require treatment, do not necessarily result in death.
 Severity of injury varies.
 But those who have had a fall are frequently afraid of it happening again in the future.